deanmoses/zenphoto-json-rest-api/README.md

 * `http://mysite.com/myAlbum/page/2/?json` get JSON about myAlbum and the second page of its immediate child albums
 * `http://mysite.com/page/search/train/page/2/?json` get JSON about the second page of search results about 'train'

-Use "`pagination=off`" to return the full unpaginated set of results.
+Use "`pagination=off`" to return the full unpaginated set of results:

-Albums:
 * `http://mysite.com/myAlbum/?json&pagination=off` get myAlbum and all its descendants, unpaginated

-Search:
 * `http://mysite.com/page/search/train/?json&pagination=off` get search results about 'train', unpaginated

-The gallery itself:
 * `http://mysite.com/?json&pagination=off` get info about the gallery itself and the top-level albums, unpaginated

 `pagination` has no effect on images.